KhronosGroup/DockerContainers/README.md

 flushing cache when an updated image of the same name is pushed to dockerhub.
 While using different tags on every push is a possibility, another approach is to use the container SHA256 hash instead of the container name.
-This can be determined at container build time, or as
+This is printed out at the end of a build, or can be determined as follows:
-follows:

 ```sh
 $ docker inspect --format='{{index .RepoDigests 0}}' khronosgroup/docker-images:asciidoctor-spec